hedayatbehnam/primace/README.md

 # PRIMACE Prediction Tool
-`PRIMACE` is a web application which can be used to predict major cardiovascular events (MACE) in first year following Primary Percutaneous Coronary Intervention (PPCI)
+`PRIMACE` is a shinyapps web application based on R language shiny package which can be used to predict major cardiovascular events (MACE) in first year following Primary Percutaneous Coronary Intervention (PPCI)
 **PPCI:** Primary Percutaneous Coronary Intervention
 **MACE:** Major Adverse Cardiovascular Events